DOWNLOAD REGISTRATION FORM

 Nonmembers who are interested in joining the Ohio Animal Welfare Federation may apply the difference in fees to membership dues.

 Registration deadline is Monday, October 17, 2022.

-Click here to access all details and a form-fillable PDF enrollment form.
-(If you prefer Word, click here.)
+Click here to access all details and a form-fillable enrollment form in Word (or here for form-fillable PDF).

 © 2018 Ohio Federated Humane Societies (d.b.a.
 Ohio Animal Welfare Federation)

 Ohio Federated Humane Societies is a 501(c)3 non-profit organization.
 P.O.
 Box 21328, Columbus, OH 43221